bengreatrix/cops_and_robbers_project/PROPOSAL.md

 In the second mode, the area will be larger and more complex.
 The criminal will still be controlled manually by a player but the Coptbot will also be controlled manually by a second player over a network.
 The same game rules will apply.

-This project demostrates the understaing of ...
+This project demostrates the understaing of how to network computers, subcribe/publish to topics, edit .urdf files, model worlds in gazebo, apply logic statements to robots, and use states to control robots.

 ## Project Plan